-At Trent’s when we inspect your brakes there are a number of things we look at besides just the thickness of the brake lining
+When I inspect your brakes there are a number of things I look at besides just the thickness of the brake lining.

-We evaluate the overall condition of the hard parts of the brake system and the hydraulic system.
-Using a micrometer we measure the thickness of the brake rotors and drums to make sure they are within factory specification so that we can machine them if necessary.
+I evaluate the overall condition of the hard parts of the brake system and the hydraulic system.
+Using a micrometer I measure the thickness of the brake rotors and drums to make sure they are within factory specification so that I can machine them if necessary.

-In the old days we machined every drum and rotor.
+In the old days I machined every drum and rotor.
 Not so today.
-GM for example says not to if there is no scoring or runout.
+GM for example, says not to if there is no scoring or run out.
 The main reason for this is years ago the rotors were much thicker than they are today and you had plenty of “meat” to work with.
 In efforts of increasing fuel economy rotors have been made as light as possible on today’s vehicles.

-For example; you live here part time and don’t want to sink a bunch of money in a vehicle you only drive a few thousand miles per year, we’re not going to recommend high performance rotors and pads like we would if you drove up and down Kaloko everyday year round.
+For example, you live here part time and don’t want to sink a bunch of money in a vehicle you only drive a few thousand miles per year, I’m not going to recommend high-performance rotors and pads like I would if you drove up and down Kaloko everyday year round.

 Other things that can increase the cost.